 Athletes push themselves to the limit to improve their performance.
 Along the way, they have to manage injuries.
 No one knows this better than Dr. Brian Eckenrode ’97, ’99MSPT, a cross-country runner and assistant professor in Arcadia University’s Department of Physical Therapy, who recently launched a Running Injury Clinic on campus.

 Located in the Health Sciences Center, the Clinic welcomes athletes of all ages and abilities who are looking to recover from or prevent running injury and maximize performance.
 Bridging academic departments and disciplines in true Arcadia fashion, the Clinic is more than a service to the community—it is an interdisciplinary learning and research lab where second-year Doctor of Physical Therapy students collaborate with undergraduate Health Administration majors.

-The Running Injury Clinic is open to the public and is currently scheduling patients on Tuesday and Thursday afternoons.
+The Running Injury Clinic is open to the public and is currently scheduling appointments.
 Single-visit assessments include a medical and running history intake, a physical examination (strength, flexibility, core, balance, alignment, function, etc.), a video running analysis as well as a treatment plan recommendation.
 Most sessions are approximately two hours in duration.